Shrey0702/BridgeLabs_2115000969/README.md

 Learnt about different operators -- Arithematic, logical, bitwise, relational operators Difference and similarity between java and C# Functions of .net SDK, CLI, CIL
-Static keyword uses in motheds C# and different behaviours of it.
+Static keyword uses in metheds C# and different behaviours of it.